 The first thing that you need to do when you enter the park is visit City Hall on Main Street.
 There, you can get your stroller or wheelchair tagged.
 This is essential if your little one needs to have it accessible near the rides.

-After you get your tag, a very helpful cast member will set you up with Disability Access Service (DAS).
-This wonderful stranger will set you up with a card to gain the type of access that you will need.
-For instance, some people need to use the handicapped accessible entrances.
-The cast member will pinpoint the entrances for you on the map, and they will tell you how to use the card.
+Some people need to use the handicapped accessible entrances.
+The cast member will pinpoint the entrances for you on the map, and they will tell you how to use the app.
 Gone are the days where an access card meant you could just go on any ride at any time.
-Now you must present the card at the proper place which right now is an info station (they will show you on a map).
-They then issue a return time (much like a fastpass), and you return at the specified time.
+Now you open the app, look for the DAS option (hit the three bars on the right), and scroll down until you find the ride that you want.
+Then, after waiting the amount of time it tells you, you must present the bar code of the person needing assistance at the proper place (usually the lightning lane).
 You are waiting in line, just not "in line".
 Overall, we found it to be a very fair and efficient system.

 Find the Companion Restrooms.